WTW-IM/es-components/packages/es-components/src/components/controls/textbox/Textbox.md

 ### Validation states

 Validation states are driven from the `Control` component.
-This is what they look like htmlFor Textboxes.

 ```
 const Control = require('../Control').default;